 Provide appropriate health and safety training for all employees

-- Include health and safety in induction, particularly for employees who will be placed in hazardous situations, and when employees are moved to another department or site.
+- Include health and safety in induction, particularly for employees who will be placed in hazardous situations, employees who work remotely or from home and when employees are moved to another department or site.

 - Carry out a risk assessment and provide training whenever new equipment is introduced or working practices change.